-In addition to fully automated laser marking, there is also a lower cost manual positioning laser marking (as shown on the following picture).
+In addition to fully automated laser marking, there is also a lower-cost manual positioning laser marking (as shown in the following picture).

-Place the semi-permeable membrane with the brand logo on the designated position of the marking and use a handheld laser emitter to illuminate at zero distance.
+Place the semipermeable membrane with the brand logo on the designated marking position and use a handheld laser emitter to illuminate it at zero distance.

-The minor damage that occurs at each production stage, which still has commercial value, is sent to the repair site by hand before the spraying process.
+Any minor damage that occurs at each production stage, but still has commercial value, is sent to the repair site by hand before the spraying process.

 #18.
 Spray Coating